The UK Government is changing how we vote. From May 2023, you will need to show photo ID when you vote at a polling station.

 If you have memories, pictures or anecdotes from life in North Norfolk during those unforgettable times, or if you are planning any events to commemorate the anniversaries of the Battle of Britain, VE Day or VJ Day, your council would like to hear from you.

 Cllr.
 John Toye said: “As Armed Forces champion working with the council’s Community Support Team, we are trying to gather information about what was going on in North Norfolk around the time of these events.
-Additionally, we are talking to all groups and organisations that are taking part in these celebrations to try and assist where we can and help others with their planning and finding sources of funding.
+Additionally, we are talking to all groups and organisations that are taking part in these celebrations to try to assist where we can and help others with their planning and finding sources of funding.

 “We would like to find out what went on in your towns/villages/parishes during the war while the men and women from the village were away.
 Who took over the doing of their work?
 Did the land army work on the farms, did you have buildings that provided billets for service personnel or used as convalescent homes, or for POWs?
 Were there boat owners that took part in the D-Day landings, was there land that was used as an airfield?